statimagcoll/pbj-gui/README.md

 Similarly the `PBJModel` reference class is designed to encapsulate the interaction between the PBJ GUI and the PBJ function `lmPBJ`.

+#### PBJStatMap

+The `PBJStatMap` reference class is designed to wrap the statmap object created from `lmPBJ` and provide helper functions.

 #### PBJInference

 The `PBJInference` reference class is designed to encapsulate the interaction